pauldmaschhoff/IT-Midterm-Project/markdown_one.md

 ### Video Games
 ---

 Ever since I was in elementary school playing Wii Sports on the Nintendo Wii I have had a love for video games.
-As   technology has evolved I can now play online with friends with games such as: _Destiny_, _Overwatch_, _Call of Duty_ and many more.
-[Xbox](https://www.xbox.com/en-US/) has brought many good times to me and my friends and I look forward to the good time to come.
+As   technology has evolved I can now play online games with friends such as: _Destiny_, _Overwatch_, _Call of Duty_ and many more.
+[Xbox](https://www.xbox.com/en-US/) has brought many good times to me and my friends and I look forward to the good times to come.

 #### **Links To Other Pages**
 ---